Chi-O/summer-tech-interview-prep/README.md

-# summer-tech-interview-prep
+# 💻 Summer 2021 SWE Interview Prep

-A collection of my SWE technical interview preparation material.
-Includes practice questions and my implementation of data structures and algorithms.
+This is a collection of code from my technical interview preparation this summer.

+I've used HackerRank, Cracking the Coding Interview, CodeSignal, and had some mock interviews.